WeAllJS/wheelie-slack-app/README.md

 #### OAuth and Permissions

-Next, you should add the app's redirect uri to the redirect field on that page.
+Next, you should add the app's redirect uri to the redirect field on the Oauth & Permissions page in Slack's App Builder site.
 The URI is: `https://<appname>.herokuapp.com/oauth`

 #### Bot Users